georgeflanagin/anagrammatic/README.md

 resulting anagrams.
 It is a better idea to build a special dictionary if this is a list of words you plan to use regularly.

-`--min-len` This tells the anagrammar the shortest word to consider.
+`-m`, `--min-len` This tells the anagrammar the shortest word to consider.

-`--dictionary` In this project, I have provided two dictionaries already compiled, but you can compile your own.
+`-d`, `--dictionary` In this project, I have provided two dictionaries already compiled, but you can compile your own.
 The one named `mit10000` is built from the 10,000 most common words in English.
 The one named `words` is much larger, coming from the New Webster's Dictionary that is included with Linux in `/usr/share/dict/words`.
 Each dictionary is a pair of files.

-`--cpu` The program can be caused to stop after a given number of seconds of execution.
+`-t`, `--cpu-time` The program can be caused to stop after a given number of seconds of execution.
 I put this in when I was developing the program, and I never got around to removing it.